Opt Out: Make it a New Year’s resolution to summit the 4,000-foot peak of Mount Abraham

 Snowshoes, which are heavier and require more effort to walk in, should be reserved for hiking in deep, powdery snow.

-Hopkins also suggested bringing hiking or ski poles, which can help you maintain your balance in wintery conditions.
+Hopkins also suggested bringing hiking or ski poles, which can help you maintain your balance in wintry conditions.

 Want to recommend an outdoor space to be featured in Opt Out?
 Send an email to bhigdon@orourkemediagroup.com.